This post contains affiliate links. Read the full disclosure here.

 Between your Lightning Lane reservation times, you can pick rides that have lower waits and enjoy exploring World Showcase.
 There is a lot to do and see in Epcot not involving rides!

-Do I Need Genie Plus for Epcot?
+Do I Need Lightning Lane Multi pass for Epcot?

 Early Entry at Epcot